azizozkrcdg/Python/README.md

-# Python - Simple Codes
+# Python - Simple Projects
-# There are simple codes written in python in this area.
+# There are simple projects written in python in this area.